-The IIJIS Privacy Policy Subcommittee was created to develop a comprehensive policy that will guide the sharing of justice information both among justice agencies and with the public.
+The IIJIS Privacy Policy Subcommittee was created to develop privacy policy recommendations that will guide the sharing of justice information both among justice agencies and with the public.
 The group is composed of representatives from the traditional criminal justice system as well as individuals from the press, law schools, victim services groups, and private users of criminal history information.

-The following issues represent this subcommittee's first attempt to document the privacy concerns that should be addressed by a comprehensive, statewide policy intended to guide the sharing of information in an integrated justice system.
-This document is the result of several meetings with individual members as well as a joint brainstorming session involving the group as a whole.
-It focuses on the privacy issues that arise with the sharing of traditional justice information.
+The following issues represent this subcommittee's attempt to document the privacy concerns that should be addressed by agencies participating in or developing integrated justice information systems.
+This document is the result of several meetings with justice practitioners and subcommittee members as well as joint brainstorming sessions involving the group as a whole.